RepoDevil/Himitsu-Website/src/getting-started/index.md

 ### Source prioritization

-Himitsu offers a special feature to help find sources that offer a specific title.
+Himitsu offers a special feature to help filter sources that offer a specific title.

 * `Settings => Common => Prioritize source list` will list sources with an item at the top
 * `Settings => Common => Source search timeout` will determine how long to search a source